ayham-1/ayham.xyz/content/posts/appimages-are-a-bad-idea.md

 	- The idea of appimages
 	- AppImages are below Window's executable installers
 	- Appimages have security issues compared to package manager
-	-	- GPG signing, md5 signing
+		- GPG signing, md5 signing
-	-	- appimages have optional security
+		- appimages have optional security
-	- appimages are not practical for users
-	-	- users want app stores
 	- package managers are not limited, because user repository can be made and those can have security by default requirements
 	- trust is centralized in package managers whileas it is distributed in